mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 [=] Standalone DESFire
 ```
 What we can see is the Card Master Key Application (CMK) overview.
-This card in its default state can support severy auth methods.
+This card in its default state can support several authentication methods.
 It also shows "Application Count: 0", so no user applications yet and
 2304 bytes free memory, so looks like a 2K Desfire EV1 card.
 We will cover looking at an application setup later in this guide.